wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring ignoring files and Windows registry entries
 -------------------------------------------------------

-In order to avoid false positives, syscheck can be configured to ignore certain files and directories that don’t need to be monitored by using the :ref:`ignore <reference_ossec_syscheck_ignore>` option:
+In order to avoid false positives, syscheck can be configured to ignore certain files and directories that do not need to be monitored by using the :ref:`ignore <reference_ossec_syscheck_ignore>` option:

 .. code-block:: xml